-Art.
-47 Officials: Duties and powers
+Article 47 Referees: Duties and powers

-- 47.1 The officials shall have the power to make decisions on infractions of the rules committed either within or outside the boundary line including the scorer's table, the team benches and the areas immediately behind the lines. - 47.2 The officials shall blow their whistles when an infraction of the rules occurs, a quarter or overtime ends or the officials find it necessary to stop the game.
-The officials shall not blow their whistles after a successful field goal, a successful free throw or when the ball becomes live. - 47.3 When deciding on a personal contact or violation, the officials shall, in each instance, have regard to and weigh up the following fundamental principles: - The spirit and intent of the rules and the need to uphold the integrity of the game. - Consistency in application of the concept of 'advantage/disadvantage'.
-The officials should not seek to interrupt the flow of the game unnecessarily in order to penalise incidental personal contact which does not give the player responsible an advantage nor place his opponent at a disadvantage. - Consistency in the application of common sense to each game, bearing in mind the abilities of the players concerned and their attitude and conduct during the game. - Consistency in the maintenance of a balance between game control and game flow, having a 'feeling' for what the participants are trying to do and calling what is right for the game. - 47.4 Should a protest be filed by one of the teams, the crew chief (commissioner, if present) shall, upon receipt of the protest reasons, report in writing the incident to the organising body of the competition. - 47.5 If an official is injured or for any other reason cannot continue to perform his duties within 5 minutes of the incident, the game shall be resumed.
-The remaining official(s) shall officiate alone for the remainder of the game, unless there is the possibility of replacing the injured official with a qualified substitute official.
-After consulting with the commissioner, if present, the remaining official(s) shall decide upon the possible replacement. - 47.6 For all international games, if verbal communication is necessary to make a decision clear, it shall be conducted in the English language. - 47.7 Each official has the power to make decisions within the limits of his duties, but he has no authority to disregard or question decisions made by the other official(s). - 47.8 The implementation and interpretation of the Official Basketball Rules by the officials, regardless if an explicit decision was made or not, is final and cannot be contested or disregarded, except in cases where a protest is allowed (see Annex C).
+- 47.1 The referees shall have the power to make decisions on infractions of the rules committed either within or outside the boundary lines including the areas of the floor near the scorer's table, the team benches and the areas immediately behind the lines. - 47.2 The referees shall blow their whistles when an infraction of the rules occurs, a quarter or overtime ends or the referees find it necessary to stop the game.
+The referees shall not blow their whistles after a successful goal, a successful free throw or when the ball becomes live. - 47.3 When deciding on an infraction, the referees shall, in each instance, have regard for and consider the following fundamental principles: - The spirit and intent of the rules and the need to uphold the integrity of the game. - Consistency in application of the concept of 'advantage/disadvantage'.
+The referees should not seek to interrupt the flow of the game unnecessarily in order to penalise incidental personal contact which does not give the player responsible an advantage nor place his/her opponent at a disadvantage. - Consistency in the application of common sense to each game, bearing in mind the abilities of the players concerned and their attitude and conduct during the game. - Consistency in the maintenance of a balance between game control and game flow, having a 'feeling' for what the participants are trying to do and calling what is right for the game. - 47.4 Should a protest be filed by one of the teams, the crew chief (or commissioner, if present) shall, upon receipt of the protest reasons, report in writing the incident to the organising body of the competition. - 47.5If a referee is injured or for any other reason cannot continue to perform his/her duties within 5 minutes of the incident, the game shall be resumed.
+The remaining October 2022 / v1.1OFFICIAL BASKETBALL RULES 2022Page 57 of 104 referee(s) shall officiate for the remainder of the game alone unless there is the possibility of replacing the injured referee with a qualified substitute referee.
+After consulting with the commissioner, if present, the remaining referee(s) shall decide upon the possible replacement.

+- 47.6 For all international games, if verbal communication is necessary to make a decision clear, it shall be conducted in the English language. - 47.7 Each referee has the power to make decisions within the limits of his/her duties, but he/she has no authority to disregard or question decisions made by the other referee. - 47.8 The implementation and interpretation of the Official Basketball Rules by the referees, regardless if an explicit decision was made or not, is final and cannot be contested or disregarded, except in cases where a protest is allowed (see Appendix C).

-Art.
-48 Scorer and assistant scorer: Duties
+Article 48 Scorer and assistant scorer: Duties